British TV Pulls This Week’s Last Week Tonight Episode

 First on LateNighter: UK viewers tuning in Monday night hoping to catch this week’s Last Week Tonight with John Oliver are in for a disappointment: The episode will not air after it was pulled from Sky One’s schedule at the eleventh hour.

-Sky reps have not yet responded to LateNighter’s request for comment, but the episode’s absence from its usual UK linear slot appears to be connected to John Oliver’s main story this week on the Makerfield by-election—an active parliamentary contest with potentially major implications for Prime Minister Keir Starmer and the Labour Party.
+The episode’s absence from its usual UK linear slot is likely connected to John Oliver’s main story this week on the Makerfield by-election—an active parliamentary contest with potentially major implications for Prime Minister Keir Starmer and the Labour Party.

-The segment aired in full Sunday night on HBO in the U.S., but its UK broadcast was likely complicated by Britain’s strict impartiality rules during election periods.
+The segment aired in full Sunday night on HBO in the U.S., but its UK broadcast appears to have been complicated by Britain’s strict impartiality rules during election periods.
 Those rules have previously affected how Last Week Tonight episodes dealing with UK elections and referendums have aired in Oliver’s native country.

 In 2024, Sky declined to air an episode of Last Week Tonight in its linear slot after Oliver devoted the bulk of the show to the UK general election and the Conservative Party’s struggles.